First Africans Day

 Archival records show that in July of 1738, seventy enslaved West Africans consigned to Thomas Lee of Virginia arrived in the south Potomac aboard the Liverpool Merchant.
 Some helped to create and sustain what would become Stratford, others were sold to neighboring plantations.
 Each year, we remember these “first Africans” and honor all the ancestors once enslaved here by commemorating their lives, cultures, contributions, and resilience.

-Check back soon for our 2026 event date!
 Admission is free and includes access to the Great House, grounds, and all First Africans Day activities including:

-- Storytelling in the Great House
+- Storytelling & Open Mic in the Great House

 - Closing Ceremony on the Stratford Beach